Stargazing stonefish: Distribution and habitat

 The stargazing stonefish has a distribution which extends from India eastward through the Strait of Malacca, then northward along the eastern coasts of Malaysia and Thailand to Hong Kong and southern China.
 It has also been reported to extend east into Indonesia and eastern Australia.
 This demersal species is found in shallow waters at depths between 2 and 25 m on muddy and sandy substrates in estuarine and coastal waters.

 Utilisation

-The stargazing stonefish is, despite its venom bearing spines, sold locally in fish markets.
+The stargazing stonefish is sold locally in fish markets, despite its venomous spines.